SillyTavern/SillyTavern-Docs/Usage/API Connections/openai.md

 If you have access to Anthropic's Claude API:

-- select 'Claude' for 'Chat Completion Source'
+- Select 'Claude' for 'Chat Completion Source'.
-- Input your API key
+- Input your API key.
 - Click connect.

 ## Proxy